 If the biological purpose of tanning is to protect skin cells, it also provides a lovely bronzed complexion.
 To achieve this, you need to spend enough time under the sun’s rays while taking care to avoid burns and redness.
 What is the ideal exposure time to prevent these problems and color your skin?
 Read on to find out.

 Tanning is a common practice, especially during summer vacations.
-Many appreciate the sun-kissed hue that the skin presents after a day spent at the beach or pool.
-However, depending on the exposure conditions, this enjoyable activity can prove harmful to the skin and body.
-Discover the dangers of tanning and the solutions for risk-free sunbathing.
+Many people enjoy the tanned color their skin takes on after a day at the beach or by the pool.
+However, depending on the exposure conditions, this pleasant activity is not without risks for the skin and the body.
+Is tanning a dangerous practice for your health?
+Learn more here.

 For some people, the arrival of spring also signals the return of the quest for a tanned complexion and moments of relaxation in the sun.
 To achieve the best tan and prevent your skin from burning, this article will reveal the best times of day to expose yourself to the sun.